 top of page

-You must be registered to vote at your current address in order to vote in Virginia.
-You are eligible to vote in Arlington if you currently live in Arlington County.
-If you recently moved, we recommend you change your voter registration as soon as you can to make sure you’re eligible to vote in our upcoming elections.
+You must be registered to vote at your current address.
+If you recently moved, we recommend you change your voter registration as soon as you can to make sure you’re eligible to vote in Arlington's upcoming elections. â€‹

 Helpful links: